Exodus 17

 Exodus 17:1The Journey to Rephidim

 Rephidim is a place with no water - a stopping place between the wilderness of Sin and Mount Sinai, where Israel will soon receive the Law.
 The pattern of this wilderness journey is becoming clear: Israel moves from one place to another on God's command, and at each stop discovers a new need it cannot solve.
-Not thirst, water appears.
-Not hunger, bread falls.
-Not enemies, God fights.
-The wilderness is a school where Israel learns that dependence on God is not optional but the only currency that purchases survival13.
+Thirst comes and water appears.
+Hunger comes and bread falls.
+Enemies come and God fights.
+The wilderness is a school where Israel learns that dependence on God is the only currency that purchases survival.

 Exodus 17:2-7The Rock That Flows

 2Wherefore the people did chide with Moses, and said, Give us water that we may drink.
 And Moses said unto them, Why chide ye with me? wherefore do ye tempt the LORD?
-3And the people were athirst there for water; and the people murmured against Moses, and said, Wherefore is it that thou hast brought us up out of Egypt, to kill us and our children and our cattle with thirst?
+3And the people thirsted there for water; and the people murmured against Moses, and said, Wherefore is this that thou hast brought us up out of Egypt, to kill us and our children and our cattle with thirst?

 Israel does not ask God.
 They attack Moses.
 The pattern of murmuring in exodus is always the same: the moment a need arrives, the people forget who God is and blame the leader.
-This is not Israel's stupidity.
-This is human nature when it is afraid.
 Fear makes accusers of us.
-When we are thirsty or hungry or threatened, our first instinct is not to pray, but to find someone to blame.
+When we are thirsty or hungry or threatened, the instinct runs toward blame rather than prayer.
 The irony - which the text does not hide - is that Moses is the one who will intercede with God for them.
-Their words of accusation are being spoken to the very person who stands between them and judgment2.
+Their words of accusation are being spoken to the very person who stands between them and judgment.

 The people are ready to execute their leader.
 This is the depth of their fear.
 Moses, for his part, does not defend himself or retaliate.
 He takes their threat to God.
 The leader who is most faithful to God is often the one most attacked by those he leads.
-This is not because he has done something wrong; it is because his faithfulness exposes their faithlessness.
+His faithfulness exposes their faithlessness, and they turn it against him.
 Their rage at Moses is really a rage at their own lack of faith - and at the God they claim not to know.

 Moses' rod is the same rod that turned the Nile to blood.
 It is an instrument of judgment.
 God tells him to take it to Horeb, to the rock, and strike.
-The water that flows is not a punishment but a mercy.
-The same rod that could destroy instead brings life.
+The water that flows is a mercy: the same rod that could destroy instead brings life.
 This sets up one of the deepest types in all of exodus: the rock will later become, for Paul and the Church, an image of Christ - the place where the rod of God's judgment falls, and from where life flows for all who drink.

 The question Israel asks is the hinge of the chapter: "Is the LORD among us, or not?"
 This is the only question that matters in the wilderness.
-Not "Do we have supplies?" but "Is God here?"
-Not "Are we safe?" but "Does He know?"
-The entire exodus is teaching Israel the answer to this question.
+The question is "Is God here?" and "Does He know?"
+The entire exodus is teaching Israel the answer.
 And the answer is given in the flowing water.
-God is not just present; He stands on the rock.
-His presence is not distant; it is actual, and from it flows the water that keeps them alive.
+God stands on the rock; His presence is actual, and from it flows the water that keeps them alive.

 Exodus 17:8-10The Battle Begins

 8Then came Amalek, and fought with Israel in Rephidim.
-9And Moses said unto Joshua, Choose us out men, and go out, fight with Amalek: tomorrow I will stand on the top of the hill with the rod of God in mine hand.
-10So Joshua did as Moses had said to him, and fought with Amalek: and Moses, and Aaron, and Hur, went up to the top of the hill.
+9And Moses said unto Joshua, Choose us out men, and go out, fight with Amalek: to morrow I will stand on the top of the hill with the rod of God in mine hand.
+10So Joshua did as Moses had said to him, and fought with Amalek: and Moses, Aaron, and Hur went up to the top of the hill.

 Joshua appears here for the first time as a named individual.
 He will lead Israel into the promised land after Moses' death.
 But here he is first introduced as a warrior chosen by Moses to fight Amalek.
 His name means "the LORD is salvation."
 The pattern of exodus is setting itself up for what will come: Joshua will eventually lead the fight that takes the land, but the victory will never be his alone.
 It will always depend on Moses standing with his hands upheld in prayer.